Posts

 Image

-Notes taken from homily by Rev Fr Simon Tan, CSsR - at the Funeral Mass of 17 year old
+Notes taken from homily by Rev Fr Simon Tan, CSsR - at the Funeral Mass of a 17 year old

 GODLY WISDOM GROUNDED ON HUMILITY, MEEKNESS, GENTLENESS & OBEDIENCE